McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 -  [Python 3](https://www.python.org/downloads/)

+## Helpful tools:
+- [Advanced Renamer](https://www.advancedrenamer.com/) to batch rename files for step 2.

 ## Usage:

+1. Clone this repository.

-1. Make sure all your MKV files have the same name apart from the number of the episode.
+2. Make sure all your MKV files have the same name apart from the episode numbers.

-2. Open `mkvtoolnix-gui.exe`.
+3. Open `mkvtoolnix-gui.exe`.

-3. Insert all the media for your first episode of the batch.
+4. Insert all the media for your first episode of the batch.

-5. Do your edits here in the GUI including naming the output file whatever you want at the bottom if you'd like.
-(Leave the episode number how it is for now)
+5. Do your edits in the GUI, including naming the output file whatever you'd like.
+- If you want to add different attachments for each episode, see the [relevant section](#attachments).

-6. Go to `Menu Bar > Multiplexer > Create option file`, and save it as 'options.json' in the same directory where all MKV files to be processed are.
+6. Go to `Menu Bar > Multiplexer > Create option file`, and save it as `options.json` in the same directory as the `mkv_merge_mapper.py` script.
 You can then close the GUI.

-7. Open said JSON file with your favourite editor:
+7. Open said `options.json` file with your text editor:

-- Where there is an episode number (S01E**01**), replace the number with the text `EPNUM` (S01E**EPNUM**)
+- Where there is an episode number, replace the number with the text `EPNUM` (S01E**01** -> S01E**EPNUM**)

-- Do this for all the file paths in the JSON file.
+- Do this for all the file paths in the `options.json` file.

+- For more options on manipulating episode numbers, see [Episode Number Modifiers](#episode-number-modifiers)

-6. Find the `mkvmerge.exe` executable within MKVToolNix and get its path (`Shift + Right-Click > Copy as path` from Windows File Explorer).
+8. Find the `mkvmerge.exe` executable within MKVToolNix and get its path (`Shift + Right-Click > Copy as path` from Windows File Explorer).

-7. Download [mkvtoolnix_merge_mapper.py](https://raw.githubusercontent.com/montypx/MKVToolNix-Sequential-Batch-Mapper/main/mkvtoolnix_merge_mapper.py) from this repository and put it in the working directory with all the files so far.

-8. Edit `mkvtoolnix_merge_mapper.py` and insert your path to `mkvmerge.exe` from step 6 into the quotes after the variable `mkv_merge_path` .
-You MUST include two backslashes `\\` in the path, where there is only one, for this to work.
+9. Edit `mkvconfig.json` and insert your path to `mkvmerge.exe` from step 8 into the quotes after the variable `mkv_merge_path`.
+You can optionally change other script variables, but I recommend you leave them unchanged.

-9. Run `mkvtoolnix_merge_mapper.py` by double-clicking it.
+- Note: You MUST replace every instance of a backslash `\` in mkvmerge's filepath with two backslashes `\\`.

+10. Optional edits to `options.json`.
+See next sections.

+11. Run `mkvtoolnix_merge_mapper.py`.

-10. When prompted enter the first episode number and last episode number and your files will be sequentially created in the `mkvmerge_out` directory as it goes on.
+12. When prompted, enter the range of episode numbers you want to mux.
+Your files will be sequentially muxed into the set output directory (`mkvmerge_out` by default).

-11. Pretend you didn't see any of the hideous code that took me like 3 hours to write.
+## Titles

+Do this if you want to easily mux in episode titles without having to manually change them in each file.

+1. Create `titles.txt` in the same directory as the options file and the script.
+2. Write the desired titles for each episode in `titles.txt`, with each separate title on a new line.
+(The first line will be the first episode's title, the second line will be the second episode's title, and so on)
+3. Run `mkvtoolnix_merge_mapper.py`.
+4. When prompted on whether you want the title added to mkv or filename, type in `yes` or `y`.

+Note:
+You can now make the program use a separate list of titles in the mkv and filename.
+To do so, create a separate list of mkv titles named `mkvtitles.txt`.

+## Episode Number Modifiers

+Use this if you want the episode number in the script to be offset by a certain amount each time (eg. if you're muxing releases that use different episode numbers).

+Put `MOD()` with the offset in the brackets after any instance of EPNUM that you want to change in the options file.

+For example, all my input files say "Episode 31", "Episode 32", but I want the episode numbers in my output file to be "Episode 01", "Episode 02", and so on.
+To do so, I would edit any instance of `EPNUM` that I would want to offset to `EPNUMMOD(-30)` in the options file.

+If you want the episode numbers in the mkv title changed, just put `MOD()` with your offset number in the brackets anywhere in the title field.

+## Attachments

+If you want to attach different font files for each episode, you can create a folder for each episode, with the files for each episode in their respective folders.

+(eg. if you have different fonts for episodes 1 and 2, make folders called `..\01` and `..\02`, with fonts for episode 1 in `..\01` and for episode 2 in `..\02`)

+You should then add one of the folders as an attachment in mkvtoolnix before you export as `options.json`.

+When editing `options.json`, you should replace the episode number in the folder name with `EPNUM`.

 ## License